KKK recruitment flyer left on MS church steps ahead of anniversary - NewsBreak

 KKK recruitment flyer left on MS church steps ahead of anniversary

-DESOTO COUNTY, Miss.– Members of a small African-American congregation in DeSoto County were shocked Sunday morning to find a KKK flyer on the front steps of their church.
+DESOTO COUNTY, Miss. ( WREG )– Members of a small African-American congregation in DeSoto County were shocked Sunday morning to find a KKK flyer on the front steps of their church.

 The flyer, urging people to join the Klan, outraged Union Hill Missionary Baptist Church members just a month away from the church’s 143rd anniversary.